How to write good prompts

 - Format for better readability (bullets, paragraphs, etc.)

-This information will let the LLM know which specific task you want it to perform.
+<EMAIL CONTENT>This information will tell the LLM its role and the specific task you want it to perform.
 This should go in the system prompt.

 Principle 2: Provide examples

-One of the lowest hanging fruit in prompt engineering is to provide examples.
-It’s as simple as showing the model a few input and output pairs.
+One of the lowest-hanging fruits in prompt engineering is to provide examples.
+It’s as simple as showing the model a couple of input and output pairs.

-This technique is formally known as “few shot prompt”.
+This technique is formally known as a “few-shot prompt.”
 It’s a simple but effective way to improve the quality of the output in many tasks.

 Here’s an example of a few-shot prompt: